duhow/xiaoai-patch/research/lx06/install.md

 - connect a cable to the micro usb and your computer

+- (only for first run after installing the driver) power on -> windows recognize the devices and starts a service, which seems to be needed for using the update tool -> power speaker off

-- power on -> when windows plays a sound (or 2 seconds after power on) -> run `update.exe identify`
+- power on -> when windows plays a sound (or ~ 2 seconds after power on) -> run `update.exe identify` (update tool is inside the `bin` folder of the dowloaded zip)
-  - if you don't see `firmware version ...` then it wasn't successful and you need to try it again
+  - you should see a message like this...
 ```
-> update.exe identify
+update.exe identify
 AmlUsbIdentifyHost
 This firmware version is 0-7-0-16-0-0-0-0
 ```

+ - if you don't see this message then you wasn't successful and you need to try it again (power on -> wait -> run update identify)

 ## backup